How to Use the State Reporting Test Tool

 StateReportevent sent by the skill in response.

-DeepQuery= False: Indicates that Alexa provided the cached value of the property.
+DeepQuery= False: Indicates that Alexa provided the cached value of the properties for that capability.

 If you believe you have properly implemented proactive state updates, but the tool shows